Amy Silverman is a mother, wife, writer, teacher and editor. Sometimes these things overlap.

 That’s the casual version.
 Here’s the fancy bio.

-Amy Silverman is a writer, editor and teacher.
-She is Managing Editor at Phoenix New Times, the local alternative newsweekly paper where she’s worked for 19 years, covering everything from John McCain to a Phoenix artist who takes a daily photograph of her children — naked.
+Amy Silverman is Managing Editor at Phoenix New Times, the local alternative newsweekly paper where she’s worked for more than 20 years, covering everything from John McCain to a Phoenix artist who takes a daily photograph of her children — naked.
 Amy has won several national awards and has twice been named Journalist of the Year by the Arizona Press Club.
+These days she writes occasional stories for New Times but focuses more on editing and heading up projects including Best of Phoenix and the paper’s food blog, Chow Bella.

 That’s her day job.
 Her other professional passions include memoir writing and teaching.
 As a regular commentator for KJZZ, the local National Public Radio affiliate, Amy shares stories of her life, particularly regarding her family.

 She co-wrote and co-produced a play, “Pearls: Motherhood Unstrung,” which included work by many of the students of the workshop “Mothers Who Write,” which Amy has co-taught with Deborah Sussman Susser since 2002; the class is offered through the Scottsdale Museum of Contemporary Art.
-In addition, she’s taught at Arizona State University’s Walter Cronkite School of Journalism and also through the YMCA’s Writer’s Voice.
+She is currently teaching magazine writing at Arizona State University’s Walter Cronkite School of Journalism.

 Amy’s work has also appeared on the radio show This American Life, and in publications including the Washington Post, the New York Times, Travel + Leisure, salon.com, George, Playboy and Fit Pregnancy.